Fees - Frequently Asked Questions

-- Kepler Bradley State SRS, near Palmer: the campground has 6 sites for tent camping only.
+- Matanuska Lakes State Recreation Area (formerly Kepler-Bradley Lake State Recreation Area), near Palmer: the campground has 6 sites for tent camping only.
 Reservations are accepted year round and up to one year in advance, but must be made at least seven days in advance.
 Exclusive camping for groups is available.

 - King Mountain SRS, located at mile 75 on the Glenn Highway: has a total of 32 campsites.
 The King Mountain SRS is located on the Matanuska River and is near fishing, hiking and ATV trails.

 How large a group can stay in one campsite?

 Generally the limit is 12 people.
 However, a different limit can be set by the local park officer under the authority of 11 AAC 12.210 for a specific campground.
 For vehicles, if the campground fees are paid on a per site basis, rather than a per vehicle basis, the usual vehicle limit is two.
 Campers should check the campground information kiosk, consult campground hosts or other park staff, or check for postings of campsite occupancy limits.
 Groups larger then the designated limit will need to use more than one campsite, or get a permit to use a group site if one is available.

 What are annual passes?

 Annual passes are available for daily parking or boat launching.
 Passes are good for the calendar year and are honored in most state parks.
 The parking passes are decals that attach to the front windshield on the driver's side of a vehicle.
 The boat launch pass attaches to the tongue of the boat trailer.
 Passes cannot be transferred and can be used on only one vehicle or trailer.
 The Disabled Alaskan Veteran's pass has different limitations - please click here for more information.

 An annual pass can be purchased on-line or send a check or money order, payable to the State of Alaska, to the address below.
 Online order form